Keep the Trail Access info current...

-Named after the world’s tallest heath – the pandani – this walk circuits Lake Dobson in the Mt Field National Park.
-In fine weather, it’s suitable for all the family.
+Named after the world's tallest heath - the pandani - this walk circuits Lake Dobson in the Mount Field National Park.
+In fine weather, it's suitable for all the family.

 At the far end of the lake, you will enter a stunning patch of forest dominated by a mixture of pandanis and pencil pines.
 Pencil pines are one of a number of ancient conifers that are endemic to Tasmania.

 Platypuses are occasionally seen in Lake Dobson, particularly at dusk and dawn.